ydahal1/ydahal1/ReadMe.md

-What do you call a careful wolf?
-Aware wolf.
+I was going to learn how to juggle, but I didn't have the balls.

 [
-Tue Feb  3 00:38:51 UTC 2026
+Wed Feb  4 00:35:19 UTC 2026
  ]